OsmanMalik/TD-ALS-ES/README.md

-# More Efficient Sampling for Tensor Decomposition
+# More Efficient Sampling for Tensor Decomposition With Worst-Case Guarantees

 This repo contains code used in the experiments in the paper
-> Osman Asif Malik. *More Efficient Sampling for Tensor Decomposition*. arXiv:2110.07631

-The paper is available for download on [arXiv](https://arxiv.org/abs/2110.07631).
+> Osman Asif Malik. *More Efficient Sampling for Tensor Decomposition With Worst-Case Guarantees*.
+To appear in the proceedings of the **International Conference on Machine Learning (ICML)**, PMLR 162, 2022.
+Preprint available on [arXiv](https://arxiv.org/abs/2110.07631).

 The perhaps somewhat cryptic repo name stands for "**T**ensor **D**ecomposition via **A**lternating **L**east **S**quares with **E**fficient **S**ampling."